-Supporting economic growth, social development and labour standards (freedom of association and right to collective bargaining: forced or compulsory labour: child labour; non-discrimination in respect of employment have wide-ranging effects on an economy, employment, and occupation) and of all the ratified ILO Conventions (not only the fundamental ones), as well as progress towards ratification of non-ratified fundamental ILO
+collective bargaining: forced or compulsory labour: child labour; non-discrimination in respect of employment (not only the fundamental ones), as well as progress towards ratification of non-ratified fundamental ILO

 On the environment, the agreement includes The trade agreement includes a robust, comprehensive commitments to the effective implementation by each Party of all the ratified Multilateral Environmental Agreements (MEAs), including, among others, the UN Convention on International Trade in Endangered Species (CITES) and the UN Framework Convention on The chapter sets specific provisions in this area with the Climate Change (UNFCCC).
 With regard to the latter, a dedicated article on climate change further underlines the common commitment of the EU and Vietnam to achieve climate change objectives.